wingify/readme-central/docs/Integrations/fme-mcp-server.md

 > 📘 Note:
 >
 > If the MCP stays red after being turned on, ensure that you have **Node.js** installed, as the MCP requires **npx** to install the package.
 To confirm this, run `npx -v`.
 If you get an error saying the `npx: command not found`, then install **Node.js** and check again.
-If you get the correct version of npx, restart the cursor and try turning on the MCP again..
+If you get the correct version of npx, restart the cursor and try turning on the MCP again.

 ***